 Well, that felt like a marathon, didn’t it?
 But we’re done!!!
 And the fruits of my labor… these two happy boys.
 Apparently, they take their blankets with them everywhere… even on vacation to Great Wolf Lodge! 🙂

 Thanks for sticking with me from start to finish over these last 4 days, and I hope – as always – you learned something new from my T-Shirt Blanket tutorial.
-If you enjoyed this tutorial, you’ll likely enjoy our How to Make a No-Sew Fleece Blanket or How to Make a Self Binding Blanket.
+If you enjoyed this tutorial, you’ll likely enjoy our other tutorials:

 Once you’ve made it, come share it at our Peekaboo Facebook Group.
 Until next time!